Elvisthegreat/Guess-The-Number/README.md

 * People whom just want to play a game that doesn't include violence
 * People who also want to be good at guessing

+## Design Choices
+This game was designed in a way of making things easily understandable!
+Something simple, fun and easy to play and understand.
+From the little knowledge i have, i tried to create something i could...making it very easy and simple especially for the target audience.

+## Language Used For This Project
+* Python
+### Other Technologies Used For This Project
+* Microsoft Bing
+   * This was used to know how to arrange some my codes that i couldn't figure out by myself
+   * It was also one of the main tools i used alot to searched out some codes. like makin the user log in and sign up work properly and storing users details in the database e.g Dictionary
+   * And the last code for the guessing game was from the micrsoft bing searches carried out.
+This below def guess_the_number(): number = random.randint(1, 100) print("I'm thinking of a number between 1 and 100.
+Can you guess what it is?") for i in range(10): guess = int(input("Guess #" + str(i+1) + ": "))
+        if guess < number:
+            print("Too low!")
+        elif guess > number:
+            print("Too high!")
+        else:
+            print("Congratulations!
+You guessed the number in " + str(i+1) + " guesses.")
+            return
+    print("Sorry, you didn't guess the number.
+It was " + str(number) + ".")

+guess_the_number()